RasaHQ/rasa/docs/core/policies.rst

     - apply dense layers to create embeddings for user intents, entities and system actions including previous actions and slots;
-    - use the embeddings of previous user inputs as a user memory and embeddings of previous system actions as a system memory;
-    - concatenate user input, previous system action and slots embeddings for current time into an input vector to rnn;
+    - concatenate user input (user intents and entities), previous system action and slots for current time into an input vector to pre-transformer embedding layer;
     - using user and previous system action embeddings from the input vector, calculate attention probabilities over the user and system memories (for system memory, this policy uses